 - 3 Tablespoons Golden syrup (can be subbed for agave nectar)

 - 150 g / 5.3oz Vegan chocolate of choice, chopped into pieces (I used Cadbury Bournville)

 - 70 g Raisins (around ½ cup)

 - 150 g / 5.3oz Vegan chocolate, chopped into pieces

-Line an 8×8-inch square dish with baking paper, leaving a little bit hanging out of each side so that it's easy to pull the tiffin out once set.
+Line an 8×12-inch tin with baking paper, leaving a little bit hanging out of each side so that it's easy to pull the tiffin out once set.

 In a large bowl, break the Digestive biscuits into chunks using the end of a rolling pin or your hands.
 Don't crush them completely- it's best to have some larger pieces with a few crumbs for the best texture.